All Blacks star drops major retirement hint

 The side will then play weekly tests in November against Wales, Scotland and the headline England fixture to finish the year at Twickenham.

 Fellow halfback Folau Fakatava was a late scratch from the tour this morning after he suffered what may be a season-ending knee injury on Thursday.
-Fellow veteran halfback Brad Weber was called into the squad as cover.
+Brad Weber was called into the squad as cover.